 - Click on “Own this business.”
 In the preview panel for the business, you’ll see “suggest an edit – own this business?” along with the other business information.
 It may also say “claim this business.”

 - Find your listing on the map.
 When you’re signed in, you’ll be taken to a map where you can easily find your business address.
-If your Google My Business listing doesn’t appear, choose the “Add Your Business” option and enter all relevant information.
+If your Google Business Profile listing doesn’t appear, choose the “Add Your Business” option and enter all relevant information.
 If you are a service area business, you can select the area you work in.

-- Check your Google My Business page information.
+- Check your Google Business Profile page information.
 Make sure all of the information for your business is correct.
 If there are changes that need to be made, choose the “verify later” option.
 Otherwise, go on to verify your business.

 - Fix any incorrect Information.
-If you need to change any information, go to your Google My Business page and edit any incorrect information, such as your address, business category, service area, phone number, business name, etc. You can see the edit panel by clicking on the pencil icon.
+If you need to change any information, go to your Google Business Profile page and edit any incorrect information, such as your address, business category, service area, phone number, business name, etc. You can see the edit panel by clicking on the pencil icon.

 - Choose your verification method.
 Nearly all businesses will be able to verify by mail postcard, while other options like phone, email, etc. may be available for some businesses.
 Regardless of how you verify your business, you will need to get a verification code to submit.